Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST %} use one of the following pre-approved namespace groups:

-{% include requirement/MUST %} use the following list as the group of services (if the target language supports namespaces):

 - `Azure.AI` for artificial intelligence, including machine learning
 - `Azure.Analytics` for client libraries that gather or process analytics data
 - `Azure.Core` for libraries that aren't service specific